 The Company assesses and manages credit risk of financial assets on the basis of assumptions, inputs and factors specific to the class of financial assets.
-The Company provides for expected credit loss on Cash and cash equivalents, other bank balances, investments, loans, trade receivables and other financial assets based on 12 months expected credit loss/life time expected credit loss is provided for trade receivables.
+The Company provides for expected credit loss on Cash and cash equivalents, other bank balances, investments, loans, trade receivables and other financial assets based on 12 months expected credit loss/life time expected credit loss/ fully provided for.
+Life time expected credit loss is provided for trade receivables.